 - Financial modelling

 The Digital Service Platform is a simple concept, yet a powerful instrument in digital innovation.
-Your strategy and execution determines which benefits you gain; to bring all your digital assets together under a coherent interface, untangle the complexity and inertia of legacy IT, or even be a foundation for a new line of (platform) business.
+Your strategy and execution determine which benefits you gain; bring all your digital assets together under a coherent interface, untangle the complexity and inertia of legacy IT, or even be a foundation for a new line of (platform) business.
 Choosing a flexible, evolving architecture is a no-brainer, but the data processing engine under the hood is just as important.
-It makes you able to take in, process and make sense of data in new ways.
-The new insight helps you make better decisions, and is actively fed back to enhance the digital services and make them smarter.
+It makes you able to gather, process and make sense of data in new ways.
+The new insight helps you make better decisions, and it is actively fed back to enhance the digital services and make them smarter.
 We build and advise on platforms like this on a daily basis.

 Contemporary software development is a learning process, and architecture should evolve with new insights.
 Cloud platforms, container technologies and microservice patterns let us stay nimble while the platform remains scalable and resilient.

 When our brilliant data scientists do their machine learning magic and discover new value in your data, the digital service platform is where they put the models and algorithms to work for your customers.
 This is how we create services that, for example, understand natural language or predict energy consumption in buildings.